tsunami416604/azure-docs.hu-hu/articles/key-vault/quick-create-net.md

 ### <a name="create-new-net-console-app"></a>Új .NET konzolalkalmazás létrehozása

-A konzolablakban a `dotnet new` paranccsal hozzon létre egy `akv-dotnet`új .
+A konzolablakban a `dotnet new` paranccsal hozzon létre egy `key-vault-console-app`új .

 ```console
 dotnet new console -n key-vault-console-app